 Ultrasonic pest repellers provide long-term coverage compared with other types of repellents designed to deter pests.
 Poisons, baits, traps, sticky traps, and dusts need replenishing from time to time (as often as once per week for a serious issue).
 Although weekly maintenance can be expensive and frustrating, most of the top ultrasonic pest repellers last for 3 to 5 years.
 They create the ultrasonic signal that repels pests, so they’ll work as long as they have power.

 Most yard repellers get their energy from the sun.
 To be effective at night, they need to conserve their power until a pest arrives.
 In order to save a bit of energy, many models use motion sensors to detect movement and then emit sound waves rather than continually emitting them throughout the night.

 There are also models with lights.
 Some work like night-lights, while others work as deterrents.
 The deterrent lights flash when they detect a pest, scaring it away from the yard.
-In some cases, these flashing lights may even double as an added layer of home security, alerting you to backyard intruders or larger, more dangerous animals.
+In some cases, these flashing lights may even double as an added layer of home security, alerting owners to backyard intruders or larger, more dangerous animals.

 If you have some questions about the best ultrasonic pest repellers, don’t fret.
 Below is a collection of the most frequently asked questions and their corresponding answers about these pest control products.
 From how they work to their safety, you may find an answer to your question here.

 Ultrasonic repellers emit high-frequency sounds that annoy or confuse pests, causing them to turn around and flee the area.

 Q. How do you use an ultrasonic pest repeller?